Andrew Heffernan (rugby league): Outside rugby league

-Muddy Boot Sports

-2018
+Hefferman obtained a Bachelor of Sport and Exercise Science at University of Canberra in 2013.

 It was revealed on 12 September 2018, that Heffernan had found a new avenue of interest by becoming rugby league club manager at Muddy Boot Sports, back home in his native Australia.

 The appointment came after Heffernan was forced to take an extended break from rugby league as a player, following multiple concussion injuries that he sustained during the 2018 Super League season whilst he was playing at Hull Kingston Rovers.